Rudd-O/curvetls/README.md

 * `curvetls-genkeypair` generates keypairs for the use of the other command-line programs
-* `curvetls-server` implements a test ping-pong server
+* `curvetls-pingpong-server` implements a test ping-pong server
-* `curvetls-client` implements a test ping-pong client
+* `curvetls-pingpong-client` implements a test ping-pong client

 To run these programs, you can simply compile the library after cloning it to the local directory: